Bromine: Biological role and toxicity

-Elemental bromine (Br_{2}) is toxic and causes chemical burns on human flesh.
+Elemental bromine (Br2) is toxic and causes chemical burns on human flesh.
 Inhaling bromine gas results in similar irritation of the respiratory tract, causing coughing, choking, shortness of breath, and death if inhaled in large enough amounts.
 Chronic exposure may lead to frequent bronchial infections and a general deterioration of health.
 As a strong oxidising agent, bromine is incompatible with most organic and inorganic compounds.
 Caution is required when transporting bromine; it is commonly carried in steel tanks lined with lead, supported by strong metal frames.
 The Occupational Safety and Health Administration (OSHA) of the United States has set a permissible exposure limit (PEL) for bromine at a time-weighted average (TWA) of 0.1 ppm.
 The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of TWA 0.1 ppm and a short-term limit of 0.3 ppm.
 The exposure to bromine immediately dangerous to life and health (IDLH) is 3 ppm.
 Bromine is classified as an extremely hazardous substance in the United States as defined in Section 302 of the U.S. Emergency Planning and Community Right-to-Know Act (42 U.S.C.
 11002), and is subject to strict reporting requirements by facilities which produce, store, or use it in significant quantities.